THE rates us first for Research Power

 Collectively we have achieved a high score of 77% for our research environment being considered ‘world-leading’ and with more 4* outputs in this assessment reflecting the hard work colleagues have put into their publications, conferences, reports and practice-as-research.
 This reflects strategic investment from the Faculty of Arts into researching the challenges of contemporary media and creative industries, which we are pleased to take forward (with other disciplines) as part of the School.
 Our aspiration, to ensure CMPS research meets the needs of regional, national, and international scholars, audiences and stakeholders has been achieved and we continue to develop new ways of researching media, cultural policy and the creative industries.

-Of our results, our research lead Prof Joanne Garde-Hansen said:
+Of our results, Prof Joanne Garde-Hansen said:

 ‘The Centre for Cultural and Media Policy Studies continues to produce internationally excellent and world-leading results through interdisciplinary and innovative research that explores media and cultural policy from Brazil to Finland, from China to the USA, from local and regional activities to UK national policy making on the value of culture.
 We cover all aspects of culture, media and creativity from mainstream to grassroots, from museums and memory to the future of creative work, and apply our research to cities as well as the climate crisis, so that our thinking, methods, networks and approaches will benefit communities and practitioners.
 Now more than ever we need cutting edge cultural and media policy studies research.
 The media and the cultural and creative industries are central to how the past is experienced, how the present is produced and how the future is made’.